CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * May 27, 2021: Maryland, US | Addition of 538 previously unpublished COVID-19 deaths | [Source](https://southernmarylandchronicle.com/2021/05/27/maryland-department-of-health-vital-statistics-administration-issues-revision-of-covid-19-death-data/)
 * June 1, 2021: Kentucky, US | Addition of 260 backlogged deaths identified from a death certificate audit | [Source](https://www.kentucky.com/news/coronavirus/article251818393.html)
 * June 3, 2021: Indiana, US | Addition of 765 backlogged cases | [Source](https://www.wthr.com/article/news/health/coronavirus/coronavirus-numbers/indiana-coronavirus-updates-for-thursday-june-3-2021/531-a05e1e2f-019d-42e7-8a54-fb923fe14383)
+* June 6, 2021: San Mateo, California, US | Addition of 85 backlogged deaths | [Source](https://covid19.ca.gov/state-dashboard/#location-san_mateo) - "Today’s case count includes 186 deaths from San Mateo county from prior months that were not previously reported."
+Importantly, our data for San Mateo had not previously come from the state dashboard, explaining why our daily deaths is <186.

 ## Large-scale back distributions
 This section will serve to notify developers when we are able to successfully backdistribute any of the large instances of retrospective reporting.